kdaic/ModelLoader/README.md

 $ make
 ```

+&nbsp;

 # Destination

 ## static library of ModelLoader

-generated in the lib/
+generated in the lib/, using HRP library

 - libmodel_loader.a

-use HRP library

 ## App binary